 5. Love Hard

-Whether you prefer Love, Actually or Die Hard as your favorite holiday movie (I bet you can guess which one we would pick), Love Hard has all the action, humor, and sappy romance that makes a perfect Christmas flick.
-Natalie, a perpetually single L.A. journalist, travels all the way across the country to surprise the guy she’s been chatting with online for months—only to find out that she’s been catfished.
+Whether you prefer Love, Actually or Die Hard (I bet you can guess which one we would pick), Love Hard has all the action, humor, and sappy romance that makes a perfect Christmas flick.
+Natalie, a perpetually-single L.A. journalist, travels all the way across the country to surprise the guy she’s been chatting with online for months—only to find out that she’s been catfished.
 Hilarity and romance ensue in this new film that’s bound to become a Netflix classic.

-Peter is having a rough start to his holiday season: Perpetually single, he’s facing bombardment from his nosy family members for his dating status.
+Peter is having a rough start to his holiday season: Single for yet another holiday, he’s facing a bombardment of questions from his nosy family members about his dating status.
 Desperate, Peter convinces his best friend Nick to come home with him for the holidays and pretend to be his boyfriend, but things get complicated when Peter’s mom sets him up with a hot personal trainer.
 We’ll definitely be curling up with a cup of hot cocoa to watch this cute and funny Christmas rom-com.

-Kelsey Wilson is a wedding planner who has just gotten her big break when she is hired to plan her cousin’s lavish and extravagant holiday wedding.
-Connor McClane is a private investigator who has been hired by an anonymous source to look into the marriage and the event.
+Kelsey Wilson is a wedding planner who’s just gotten her big break when she’s hired to plan her cousin’s lavish and extravagant holiday wedding.
+Connor McClane is a private investigator who’s been hired by an anonymous source to look into the marriage and the event.
 Although Connor might interrupt the ceremony, he also manages to win Kelsey’s heart.
-The cheesiness of this movie is bound to win you over.
+The sheer cheesiness of this movie is bound to win you over.

-Didn’t get enough Vanessa Hudgens in your holiday season by watching all three editions of The Princess Switch?
-We didn’t either, which is why The Knight Before Christmas is Netflix’s perfect remedy.
-In this time traveling adventure, a medieval English knight is transported to 2019.
+Didn’t get enough Vanessa Hudgens in your holiday season by watching all three Princess Switch movies?
+Neither did we, which is why The Knight Before Christmas is Netflix’s perfect remedy.
+In this time-traveling adventure, a medieval English knight is transported to 2019.
 The hardened high school English teacher he meets is skeptical of true love, but she helps him navigate the modern world all the same.

 California real estate is tough.
-In order to complete a business deal, CEO Amy Van Aston convinces her son, Joseph, to seduce the female owner of a family farm.
-Joseph happily agrees, but when he gets to the farm, he ends up being mistaken for a ranch hand, meaning he has to engage in manual labor in order to manipulate Callie out of her land.
-The film’s sequel, A California Christmas: City Lights, hits Netflix on Dec.
-16.
+In order to complete a business deal, CEO Amy Van Aston convinces her son Joseph to seduce the female owner of a family farm, to which he happily agrees.
+But when he gets to the farm he’s mistaken for a ranch hand, meaning he has to engage in manual labor to manipulate Callie out of her land.
+The film’s sequel, A California Christmas: City Lights, hits Netflix on December 16.